-Never give up hope – you’re special someone is out there somewhere.
+Never give up hope – your special someone is out there somewhere.

 No, what he likes to store in his cupboards are keys to the multitude of doors segregating the quarters of his igneous stomping ground.
 What he didn’t factor in was Stormlord’s inquisitive nature and propensity to pilfer them (or jump out of his skin when alternatively all he finds is a deadly spider!).

 This is about as puzzley and cerebral as Deliverance gets – it’s an unadulterated, hack ‘n’ slash action game with no grander pretensions than dozens of similar traditional platformers.
 Its closest correlative would be Gods; a game the developers openly admit to have been inspired by.

 One area where Deliverance attempted to improve upon Bitmap Bros’ chart-climbing hit is in its approach to wayfaring; a notoriously problematic aspect of most 8-way scrolling platformers.
 Stormlord tackles the issue by deploying re-collectable markers to highlight points of interest he might want to revisit.
 How effective this turns out to be is debatable – I’ve never heard anyone speak of engaging these orbs, and as a kid I wasn’t even aware that you could press F1 to drop them.